cplessis/ASVmaker/README.md

 # This option keep the primers on amplicons if specified.
 By default the primers are trimmed.
 ```

-The primers are by default removed from the amplicon.
+ By default, the primers are removed from the amplicon.
 If this option is specified, they will be conserved.

+### Optional

 ---